clarkgrubb/data-tools/README.md

 Converting from CSV to TSV is problematic if the fields contain tabs or newlines.
 By default `csv-to-tsv` will fail if it encounters any.
 There are flags to tell `csv-to-tsv` to strip, backslash escape, replace with space, or replace with space and squeeze.
 See the [man page](https://github.com/clarkgrubb/data-tools/blob/master/doc/csv-to-tsv.1.md).

-The philosophy of the *data tools* repo is to convert data to TSV.
-If you would prefer to work with CSV directly, consider downloading [csvkit](http://csvkit.readthedocs.org/en/latest/).

 <a name="xlsx"/>
 ## xlsx